yangxin1994/panel/README.md

 If your target environment does not implement HTML custom elements natively, you must supply a polyfill, such as [webcomponents.js](https://github.com/webcomponents/webcomponentsjs).

+## Examples

+A brief tutorial is available in the [example](https://github.com/mixpanel/panel/tree/master/example) directory.
+The sample app accompanying the tutorial features routing, Jade templating, and infrastructure for practical usage such as Webpack/Babel configuration and inclusion of a Web Components polyfill.

+A Panel implementation of the [TodoMVC](http://todomvc.com/) app spec is available at [https://github.com/tdumitrescu/todomvc-panel](https://github.com/tdumitrescu/todomvc-panel).

 ## Running tests

 Tests run with Selenium through [web-component-tester](https://github.com/Polymer/web-component-tester).